Kadavu Province

 Kadavu is also the home of the second-largest living organism on Earth, the Great Astrolabe Reef, which lies along the southern side of the island and stretches from the northern part of the island, Ono island, to the southern tip of Kadavu Island, Muanasika Point near Nasau village.
 The edges of this reef are indicated by two lighthouses: the Solo Light House near Ono Island, and the Washington Lighthouse close to Nagigia Island.

 There is no town on the island but Vunisea is where all the government headquarters are, with one high school (boarding school), a primary school, police station, hospital, airstrip and at least five supermarkets.
 However, there are also two main other government stations apart from Vunisea: Kavala and Daviqele.

+Demographics

+The province is divided into four tikina (districts), each with its own paramount chief and chiefly villages.
+The tikinas are Tavuki (Tavuki), Naceva (Soso), Nabukelevu (Daviqele) and Nakasaleka (Nakoronawa).
+Each high chief is a member of the Kadavu Provincial Council.
+There are 75 villages in the province of Kadavu.